medipass/react-payment-inputs/README.md

   return (
     <FieldSet isHorizontal>
       <InputField
+        // Here is where React Payment Inputs injects itself into the input element.
         {...cardNumberProps()}
         placeholder="0000 0000 0000 0000"
         label="Card number"
         inputRef={cardNumberProps().ref}
-        state={erroredInputs.cardNumber && touchedInputs.cardNumber ? 'danger' : undefined}
+        // You can retrieve error state by making use of the error & touched attributes in `meta`. state={erroredInputs.cardNumber && touchedInputs.cardNumber ? 'danger' : undefined}
         validationText={touchedInputs.cardNumber && erroredInputs.cardNumber}
         maxWidth="15rem"